 Motivation/Team Building Presentations with Table Tennis, the World’s Fastest Olympic Sport!
 In 2017 Scott was inducted into the USA Table Tennis Hall of Fame for his contribution to the Sport Worldwide.
 Pleasing crowds of 5 to 20,000 people!

 Many have said that Scott Preiss is the “Harlem Globetrotter” of Table Tennis with his electrifying display of his skill in the sport of Table Tennis.
 Scott has been dazzling audiences with table tennis comedy and trick shots for more than 30 years and has performed more than 3000 table tennis exhibitions and clinics worldwide.
-Scott, a former trainer for the US World Table Tennis Team, was also a full time coach at the US Olympic Training Center in Colorado Springs and is one of the sport’s greatest ambassadors.
+Scott was a former trainer for the US World Table Tennis Team, also a full time coach at the US Olympic Training Center in Colorado Springs and is one of the sport’s greatest ambassadors.

 Scott has appeared on hundreds of TV features including three times on Regis and Kathy Lee, The Best Damn Sports Show, The Ellen Degeneres Show, the Donny and Marie Show, The CBS Morning News, ESPN and many other CBS, NBC, and ABC specials throughout the United States.
 Scott also has been featured in the Wall Street Journal, New York